junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ---
-title: Let's Code a Virtual DOM
+title: Let's Code a Virtual DOM from Scratch
 date: 2020-11-22
 ---